Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 If symptoms last more than a few days or worsen, speak to your GP or pharmacist.

-Serious side effects are rare but require urgent medical attention.
-Stop taking Sumatriptan and get help if you experience:
+Serious side effects are rare but you should stop taking the drug and seek immediate medical help if you notice:

-• Tingling, heaviness, or unusual warmth/cold in limbs or face
+• Tingling, heaviness, or unusual warmth or cold in your arms, legs, or face

-• Swelling, difficulty breathing, or rash - these may indicate an allergic reaction
+• Swelling, difficulty breathing, or a rash - these could be signs of an allergic reaction

 Sumatriptan FAQs

-Below are a selection of answers to the most common questions that UK Meds migraine patients have asked us about Sumatriptan:
+Below are a selection of answers to the most common questions that UK Meds Sumatriptan migraine patients have asked us:

 Can You Take Paracetamol with Sumatriptan?

-Always follow the dosage instructions for both medications and speak to your doctor or pharmacist if you have any existing health conditions or are taking other treatments, to avoid potential interactions.
+Be sure to follow the dosage instructions for both medicines.
+If you have any health conditions or are taking other treatments, check with your doctor or pharmacist to make sure there are no interactions.

 Can You Take Ibuprofen with Sumatriptan?

-Yes, it’s generally safe to take ibuprofen with sumatriptan to help relieve migraine symptoms.
-Some people find that taking a painkiller like ibuprofen or paracetamol 30 to 60 minutes before using sumatriptan improves its effectiveness (GOSH, 2015).
+Yes, it’s generally safe to take ibuprofen to help relieve migraine symptoms.
+Some people find that taking a painkiller like ibuprofen or paracetamol 30 to 60 minutes before using the migraine tablet drastically improves its effectiveness (GOSH, 2015)[6].

 If you’re treating a child or have an existing health condition, speak to your doctor or pharmacist to make sure this combination is safe for you.